 Content marketing is a marketing strategy used in Creating and Distributing, Valuable, Relevant and Consistent content in order to create a Clearly Defined Audience with the Objective of Driving Profitable Customer Action.

 By the way, before we go deeper into this definition, I want you to understand that content marketing is not all about writing.
-It has different forms.
-And can be written, visual, audio, audio visual you name it.
+There are different forms of Content Marketing.

 That’s why we have people producing Video content, Picture content, Graphics, Audio content and so on…

 But… The process of producing, promoting and distributing these series of content all falls under content marketing.